 Bareroot, conservation grade trees are typically 18-24 inches. $2.00/tree.
+There is a 20% discount for bundle orders of same-species trees.
 Larger sizes also available by request for replacements in windbreaks.
-For complete tree listing and order form,
+For complete tree listing and order form:

 FABRIC AND STAPLES

 Fabric is woven, black polypropylene 18 mils in thickness, 6 feet wide by 500 feet long roll, and can be purchased by the roll or per foot.

 Price: $0.35 per foot or $135 per roll

 Staples are used to secure weedbarrier fabric to the ground.
 10x2x10 8-gauge staple

 Price: $0.15 each or $65.00 for box of 500

 Acorn Brand tree shelters are a product the Soil Conservation District offers.
 They are designed to protect newly planted trees from deer browsing and rubbing.
 An additional benefit is protection from herbicide drift from nearby fields.
 The shelter acts as a mini greenhouse, giving the tree accelerated growth the first few years.
 The shelters may need to be checked periodically and re-staked if deer have pushed them over from constant rubbing.
 The shelters may qualify for cost share assistance.
 Shelters are 3-4 inch diameter and cost $5 each.
 Shelters are 5 foot in height.
 Stakes are sold separately if needed.